ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ## On-Chain scaling {#on-chain-scaling}

-This method of scaling requires changes to the Ethereum protocol (layer 1 [Mainnet](/glossary/#mainnet)).
-Sharding is currently the main focus for this method of scaling.
+On-chain scaling requires changes to the Ethereum protocol (layer 1 [Mainnet](/glossary/#mainnet)).
+For a long time, sharding the blockchain was expected to scale Ethereum.
+This was going to involve splitting the blockchain into discrete pieces (shards) to be verified by subsets of validators.
+However, scaling by layer-2 rollups has taken over as the primary scaling technique.
+This is supported by the addition of a new cheaper form of data attached to Ethereum blocks that is specially designed to make rollups cheap for users.

 ### Sharding {#sharding}